persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-10-21-python-django-azure.md

 ---
-title: Python and Django Website using MySQL hosted at Azure App Service serving static files
+title: Python and Django Website using MySQL hosted at Azure App Service serving a Blog
 date: 2025-10-22
 published: true
 categories: